 - LUKE, multi-source national forest inventory, 2013, 2015, 2017 and 2019.
 LUKE license changed in Aug 2019 to CC BY 4.0.

 - SYKE, All open spatial datasets available from SYKE open data service.

-- Satellite mosaics produced by SYKE and FMI in Paikkatietoalusta project, added in 2020
+- Satellite mosaics produced by SYKE and FMI in Paikkatietoalusta project,

 NLS 2m DEM, lidar, infrared ortophotos, all SYKE datasets and satellite mosaics are updated in Puhti automatically every Monday.

 The open spatial data is stored in Puhti: /appl/data/geo

 Open spatial data in Puhti is maintained by CSC personnel.
 If you notice any problems with data or wish some new dataset, contact CSC Servicedesk.

 Puhti virtual rasters

 CSC has added virtual rasters to NLS 2m and 10m elevation models and infrared ortophotos in Puhti.
 There are two variants of virtual rasters for the elevation models: